fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hi, Can you make a video about what you think about Data Engineer role and Data Engineering as a career?
+Thanks.

 > Are utility classes in css just a way to cut designers out?

 > I have a subscriber question, what topics were the most difficult for you to wrap your head around when you were just starting and do you have any now